lolaedun/meditation/README.md

-Welcome
+## Welcome to I am...

-This is a meditation/affirmation site designed for Children.
+This is a family friendly meditation/affirmation site designed for both adults and children.
+It is a space to come to when you need to take some time out of your day to re-center and re-focus yourself.

-## I am...
+In those moments when you or your children are feeling off balance and off kilter with life.
+Taking two minutes out of the day can really make a difference.

 ## **UX**